shaecodes/shaecodes/README.md

 <h1 align="center">Hi 👋, I'm Roshae Sinclair</h1>
-<h3 align="center">A passionate firsy year Computer Science student at the University of the West Indies</h3>
+<h3 align="center">A passionate first year Computer Science student at the University of the West Indies</h3>

 - 🌱 I’m currently learning **python automation, web scraping, data analysis and web development using frameworks such as Django**